 - The basics of Terminal’s interface and how to customize it

 Next, it’s on to the command line, where you’ll learn:

-- How to navigate your Mac’s file system
+- How to navigate your Mac’s directory structure

 - Basic file management: creating, copying, moving, renaming, opening, viewing, and deleting files